 - Bottoms up!
 Enjoy a round of shots at Rita’s Tequila House.

-– Party all night long at Oz, a 2-storey gay dance club that plays the best music.
+- Party all night long at Oz, a 2-story gay dance club that plays the best music.

 - Sample unique absinthe cocktails at the historic Old Absinthe House.

-This lively and laid-back district is home to a great mix of bars, restaurants, tattoo parlours and boutiques catering to everyone from culture vultures to trendy hipsters.
+This lively and laid-back district is home to a great mix of bars, restaurants, tattoo parlors, and boutiques catering to everyone from culture vultures to trendy hipsters.

 So if you want to rub shoulders with locals and enjoy a raging New Orleans night on the town, this is the place to be!